blocklet/media-kit/.aigne/doc-smith/docs/guides.md

   </x-card>
 </x-cards>

-After exploring these guides, you might want to dive deeper into the available options and configurations.
-For detailed information on all components, props, and functions, please refer to our complete [API Reference](./api-reference.md).
+After working through these guides, you'll have a solid understanding of how to tailor the uploader to your specific needs.
+For more in-depth information, you can dive into the [API Reference](./api-reference.md).